 Just as you can't pour paint away, you can't just stick old paint cans in the bin either.
 Like all liquid wastes, liquid paint is banned from landfill and therefore cannot be accepted by the council - you'll need to wait for the paint to harden before you can take this non-household waste to the local recycling centre.

-To speed up the hardening process for larger amounts of paint, add some sawdust, soil or sand to the cans and leave it to solidify.
+To speed up the hardening process for larger amounts of paint, add some sawdust, soil or sand to the cans and leave them to solidify.
 For smaller amounts, pour the paint onto card or paper and leave it to dry before including it with your household waste.

 Once the paint is hard, you can take it to your local household waste and recycling centre to be disposed of appropriately.